Oregon vs. Stanford NCAA Football Odds, Plays and Insights | October 2, 2021

 - Oregon's games this year have gone over the point total two times in four opportunities (50%).

-- Oregon is 1-3 against the spread and 4-0 overall this season when the team notches more than 27.5 points.
+- Oregon is 1-3 against the spread and 4-0 overall this season when the team scores more than 27.5 points.

-- In games that Oregon totals over 401.3 yards, the team is 1-1 against the spread and 2-0 overall.
+- Oregon is 1-1 against the spread and 2-0 overall when the team amasses more than 401.3 yards.

-- The Ducks have one giveaway this season, while the Cardinal have three takeaways .
+- The Ducks have turned the ball over one time this season, two fewer than the Cardinal have forced (3).

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.